automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dahalokely.md

 # Dahalokely
-## Description: A rare theropod from the island of Madagascar.
+## A rare theropod from the island of Madagascar.